Additional Recommended Reading

 Electroshock: Restoring the Mind by Max Fink, New York: Oxford University Press, 1999.
 Note: Useful for individuals and their families who are contemplating electroconvulsive therapy [ECT] written in lay person language.*

 esperanza MAGAZINE (Anxiety and Depression Magazine) is published four times a year.
-Subscriptions: 1.877.575.HOPE (4673); USA 1 Year / $19.95, 2 Years/$34.95.
-Digital subscriptions are available at a reduced rate.
-Offering itself as a resource to persons with anxiety and depression, this publication’s stated mission “is to empower people with hope, helpful tools and ongoing support—so they will feel informed, equipped and motivated to meet their challenges of coping with anxiety and depression and live productive, fulfilling lives.”
+Subscriptions: https://www.hopetocope.com/subscribe/.
+Hard copy and digital subscriptions alike are available with the digital running at a reduced rate. esperanza Magazine is one of the premier resources available for persons living with anxiety and depression and their support givers.
+This publication’s stated mission “is to empower people with hope, helpful tools and ongoing support—so they will feel informed, equipped and motivated to meet their challenges of coping with anxiety and depression and live productive, fulfilling lives.”

 Exuberance: The Passion for Life by Kay Redfield Jamison, Knopf, 2004.
 (Kay Redfield Jamison is Professor of Psychiatry at the Johns Hopkins University School of Medicine as well as Honorary Professor of English at the University of St. Andrews in Scotland.
 She is the author of the national best sellers An Unquiet Mind: A Memoir of Moods and Madness, Night Falls Fast: Understanding Suicide, and Touched with Fire: Manic-Depressive Illness and the Artistic Temperament.
 The editors of Scientific American write: “Exuberance,” Jamison says, “is an abounding, ebullient, effervescent emotion.”
 She celebrates a galaxy of exuberant figures. … [She] is concerned that exuberance “has not been a mainstay of psychological research” but sees signs that it is receiving more scholarly attention.
 She has produced an exuberant book.”